prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Let's describe each of the above epochs:

 1. **Epoch 1**: All blocks are finalized.
 2. **Epoch 2**: All blocks are justified, and its first block is finalized.
-This block is Ethereum's most recently finalized checkpoint.
+This epoch's first block is Ethereum's most recently finalized checkpoint.
 3. **Epoch 3**: All blocks are justified, including the block in its first slot.
 This block could become the next checkpoint.
 4. **Epoch 4**: All blocks are proposed, only the first has been justified.
 Its first block could become the next checkpoint.
 5. **Epoch 5**: In progress - blocks are being proposed, none are justified.
 Its first block could become the next checkpoint.